 Through the Medical Informatics required core courses, students can dive into concepts such as applied epidemiology, biostatistics, machine learning, molecular biology, and healthcare systems.

-- QBS 140 Decision & Cost Effectiveness Analysis
+- HSE 140 Decision & Cost Effectiveness Analysis

-- QBS 139 Advanced Methods in Health Services Research
+- HSE 139 Advanced Methods in Health Services Research

-- PH 147 Advanced Methods in Health Services Research Project (0.5 unit) OR any approved QBS Journal Club:
+- PH 147 Advanced Health Services Research with ILE Project

-- QBS 271 Advanced Epidemiology Journal Club (0.5 unit) (not offered every year)
+- HSE 271 Advanced Epidemiology Journal Club (not offered every year)

 - QBS 700 Responsible and Ethical Conduct of Research does not count toward the units of coursework required for the MS degree.